 Beginning with 2016 forms, employers will now have one filing due date of January 31st, 2017 (earlier than prior years).
 So keep in mind that, Federal W-2‘s are due to both employees and agencies no later than January 31st.
 And to your independent contractors, Form 1099-MISC (reporting Box 7 Nonemployee Compensation) are also due on January 31st.
 Most states have adopted this earlier due date, but you can call DSA at 1 (800) 879-6605 for more information or to request blank forms.

 Have you received a letter from the IRS?
-Or, maybe a state notice that you don't understand?
-Fax it to your Account Representative at (914) 696-7505 and we will help you determine the best course of action.
-You can also scan it and e-mail the form directly to your Account Representative.
+Or, maybe a state notice that you don’t understand?
+Just send it to your Representative!
+Fax it to (914) 696-7505 or scan and e-mail it directly to your Rep and we will help you determine the best course of action.

 Business Tax Return(s) [ex.
 Form 1120S]

 Please keep in mind that the due date for Corporate Returns is March 15th.